 Streamlined Grant Solicitation Process for Tribal Communities

 - In February 2010, the Department announced a streamlined approach for American Indian and Alaska Native tribes to apply for funding opportunities.
 The Coordinated Tribal Assistance Solicitation (CTAS) serves as a single application for existing tribal government-specific grant programs administered by the Office of Justice Programs (OJP), Community Oriented Policing Services (COPS), and the Office on Violence Against Women (OVW).
-The creation of this streamlined process comes in response to tribes’ concerns that the Department’s grants were not flexible enough, and that a single application would significantly improve the ability to apply for and receive funding.
+The creation of this streamlined process comes in response to tribes' concerns that the Department's grants were not flexible enough, and that a single application would significantly improve the ability to apply for and receive funding.
+Over the past four years, the Department has awarded 989 grants totaling more than $437 million.

 Back to Top